patrickhao/PatrickHao/README.md

 - 👋 Hi, I’m @PatrickHao
-- 👀 I’m interested in Computer Science
+- 👀 I’m interested in computer science
-- 🌱 I’m currently learning C++/Algorithm
+- 🌱 I’m currently learning c++, game theory

 <!---
 PatrickHao/PatrickHao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.